 Written requirement for a certified copy of passport

-Individuals can also write a request for a certified true copy of their passport.
+Individuals can also write a request a certified passport copy.
 The letter should include the person’s name, and contact details (address, phone number, email), date and place of birth, along with the year the passport was issued.
 For those that don’t remember the exact year of their passport’s issuance, the approximate year can be stated (make sure the note indicates that the year is approximate).

 A passport number would be advantageous, but it’s not mandatory.
 Individuals submitting a request for a true copy of their passport will also need to attach a clear copy of a government-issued ID (for instance a driver’s license).
 Requests have to be signed and notarized.
 A fee of $50 will have to be paid, and the letter mailed to: